by David C. Grabbe

 As Christians, our identity is extremely important.
 But it is not sovereign.

 We are called by God, forgiven of our sins, given spiritual understanding, given His Holy Spirit, and given countless other instances of His goodness.
 There are untold blessings, spiritual if not also physical, that come with God giving us a new identity.
-What is more, the blessings we receive in this life are miniscule compared to what await us.
+What is more, the blessings we receive in this life are minuscule compared to what await us.
 But rather than this identity making us entitled to receive these things on the basis of past oppression, it puts us under tremendous obligation.

 We are identified as children of God, but that privilege is accompanied by a remarkable obligation to then begin to resemble our Father in the conduct of our lives.
 We are identified as being Spirit-begotten, but along with that comes the awesome expectation of using God's Spirit to produce fruit that glorifies Him.
 We are identified as being sanctified by God, but this also means that we have to finish the course and do our part in the process.
 We are identified by God as being the firstfruits of His spiritual harvest, but with this comes the responsibility to prepare to teach and govern in His Kingdom.